dotlang/language/README.md

 - You can define default values for method parameters (e.g. `int func1(int x, int y=0)`).
 - You can overload functions based on their input/output.
 - Constructor is a special method named `new` with implicit return type (e.g. `new() { return {}; }`).
 The `{}` allocates a new instance of the current class in memory.
-- Compiler will add an empty normal constructor to the class if it doesn't have any.
+- Compiler will add an empty constructor to the class if it doesn't have any.
 - The syntax to initialize variables is like C++ uniform initialization (e.g. `class1 c = class1 {10, 4};` or `interface1 intr = class1 {3, 5}` or `class1 c = {3}`).
 - When accessing local class fields and methods in a simple class, using `this` is mandatory (e.g. `this.x = 12` instead of `x = 12`).
 In statis class, you have to refer to them using `class_name.memberName` notation.